Robert Gallagher, Wake

 They hung out in their large, loosely-knit circle of friends with John Palmeroy, Betsy Friedman, Bob and Sybil Sampson, Dick Spotswood, and many others.
 Some of their friends gained local prominence, later.
 (Dick Spotswood hosted a radio show.)
 Two years ahead of them in the same disjointed crowd was "the puppet guy" who went on to create commercials, local television shows, and eventually The Muppets.
 His name was Jim Henson.

 Note: my parents were sure that although Henson was nice enough, he was destined for obscurity.
 He was playing with puppets, after all.
 That's why, in 1962, they agreed on two possible names for me: Kermit and Eric.
-I'm grateful they chose Eric, since The Muppets ended up not being so obscure and also because I administered to the Kermit network protocol in grad school, which would have been weird if that was my name.
+I'm grateful they chose Eric, since The Muppets ended up not being so obscure.

 Pretty soon, they started plans to live together and marry.
 It didn't slow down their advancements through school.
 They shared a group house off campus.
 My father worked as a librarian for the university, then as a librarian and clerk for the American Philosophical Society.
 He took more philosophy and psychology courses, plenty of English and history, and learned from my mother's study habits that he had been taking it easier than he'd realized.